It was a grueling season of slamming doors, elevated voices, and hot, sticky tears.

 When the significance of what she had done hit me, I was humbly blown away.
 My friend was a pitcher full of kindness.
 She wasn’t upset or angry that I had altered their plans.
 I will never forget the outpouring of kindness she lavished on me that morning when she selflessly gave up her afternoon at the movies with her children to comfort me.

 My friends’ selfless sacrifice reminds me that sometimes we need to put the needs of others before our own.
 What can we learn from her example?
 Let’s take a closer look at three powerful characteristics demonstrated by my friend.

 When he saw the crowds, he had compassion on them because they were confused and helpless, like sheep without a shepherd.
 Matthew 9:36 NLT

 She Was Compassionate and sympathized with my need.

 Although my friend was busy, she compassionately recognized my pain.
 She heard the longing in my voice and acknowledged my need for help.
 My friend was keenly sensitive to my situation and didn’t let her busy schedule get in the way of helping a friend in need.

 What does busyness have to do with meeting the needs of people?
 Busyness dulls our senses to the things around us.
 We can get so busy with our own lives that we neglect to see the needs of those around us.
-When we walk around with the busy blinders of life over our eyes we fail to notice when someone needs our help.
-In order to remain sensitive to the needs of others we have to take the blinders off so that we’re aware of what’s going on around us.
+When we walk around with the busy blinders of life over our eyes, we fail to notice when someone needs our help.
+To remain sensitive to the needs of others, we have to take the blinders off so that we’re aware of what’s going on around us.